Domestic Admission to UNC Graduate School

 Thank you for your interest in the Graduate School at UNC — we’re glad you’re here!

-info The UNC Graduate School is now accepting applications for Spring, Summer or Fall 2018.
+The UNC Graduate School is now accepting applications for the Fall 2018 term and the Spring, Summer or Fall terms of 2019.

 Admission deadlines and requirements vary by program, be sure to visit the Degrees and Programs webpage of your intended area of study for specific details.

-If you have applied to attend UNC in the Spring, Summer or Fall 2018 term you can check the status of your application at anytime during the application process.
+If you have applied to attend UNC you can check the status of your application at anytime during the application process.

 - Step 1: Know program deadlines and requirements